-Adding Courses
+Adding Courses:

 Students may add courses by Wednesday of the first week of a regular semester or the first day of a summer session.
+Adding courses after these days, requires the approval of the faculty member and the Vice President of Academics.

-Administrative Withdrawal
+Administrative Withdrawal:

-Administrative Withdrawals are only granted after the student initiated drop date has passed.

-The Administrative Withdrawal are only administered by either the Vice President of Student Affairs or the Registrar.
-All Administrative Withdrawals must have justifiable extenuating circumstances and must have supporting documentation to prove need for drop.
-Examples of supporting documentation include, letter from doctor, obituaries, or documentation from court system.
-Allied Health and LETA programs are exempt from this process; students may be dropped for policy violations with an Administrative Withdrawal according to the policies put in place for these specific programs.
-Students who request Administrative drops that are not approved will be notified.
+Administrative withdrawals (AW) are only granted after the student initiated drop date has passed and are only administered by the Registrar or Vice President of Academics.
+All AWs must have justifiable extenuating circumstances and may require supporting documentation to prove need for drop.
+Examples of supporting documentation include: letter from doctor, obituaries, documentation of court system.
+Allied Health and LETA programs are exempt from this process; students may be dropped for policy violations with an administrative withdrawal according to a specific program policy.
+Students will be notified if their request for an administrative withdrawal is not approved.

-Adult Education
+Adult Education:

-The Adult Education program offers a variety of classes available to all adults age 18 or older.
+The Adult Education program offers a variety of classes available to all adults, age 18 or older.
 Persons wishing to enroll who are 16 or 17 years of age must meet academic qualifications, have parent approval, and obtain a release from the last school attended.
 Students enrolled in Adult Education classes are enriched through a wide range of available studies and have the opportunity to review or learn new skills necessary for career or educational improvement.
+Programs offered through our adult education program include:

-• Adult Basic Education-The pre-GED program offers basic skills instruction: reading, language, writing, and math.
+- Adult Basic Education -- The pre-GED program offers basic skills instruction: reading, language, writing, and math.
 Each person may do individualized work at his/her own pace.
-Enrollment is open-ended; students may enter and exit the program as needed.

-- General Adult Education-GAE program is designed to help students earn a high school equivalency diploma (GED).
-Students receive instruction in the five subject areas tested on the GED exam: math, writing, literature, science, and social studies. - Computer Literacy---Basic computer instruction is available for individuals with little or no previous computer training.
-Lesson topics include Windows, word processing, hardware and software, the Internet and other needed skills, as well as consumer information. - English as a Second Language (ESL) -The ESL program is designed to provide English language instruction to adult speakers of other languages.
-ESL classes concentrate on speaking and listening in the beginning level and progress to include reading and writing skills. - College Preparatory/Pre-employment-High school graduates who wish to brush up on math, reading, or language skills to prepare for further education, college entrance exams, or employment may also enroll in adult education classes. - Work-based Education-Basic skills training instruction designed to meet the specific education needs of an industry is available through the adult education services of BRTC.
-Task analysis can be performed and a customized training program developed. - Transitional Opportunities Program (TOP)-This program is available for currently enrolled and prospective college students that would like to become more proficient in any of the following: math, reading, writing, computer literacy, study skills, and test taking strategies.
+Enrollment is openended; students may enter and exit the program as needed. - General Adult Education (GAE) The GAE program is designed to help students earn a high school equivalency diploma (GED).
+Students receive instruction in the five subject areas tested on the GED exam: math, writing, literature, science, and social studies. - Computer Literacy Basic computer instruction is available for individuals with little or no previous computer training.
+Lesson topics include Windows, word processing, hardware and software, the Internet and other needed skills, as well as consumer information. - English as a Second Language (ESL) The ESL program is designed to provide English language instruction to adult speakers of other languages.
+ESL classes concentrate on speaking and listening in the beginning level and progress to include reading and writing skills. - College Preparatory/Pre-employment High school graduates who wish to brush up on math, reading, or language skills to prepare for further education, college entrance exams, or employment may also enroll in adult education classes. - Work-based Education Basic skills training instruction designed to meet the specific education needs of an industry is available through the adult education services of BRTC.
+Task analysis can be performed and customized training program developed. - Traditional Opportunities Program (TOP) This program is available for currently enrolled and prospective college students that would like to become more proficient in any of the following: math, reading, writing, computer literacy, study skills, and test taking strategies.

-Arkansas Course Transfer System (ACTS)

-The Arkansas Course Transfer System (ACTS) contains information about the transferability of courses within Arkansas public colleges and universities.
+Arkansas Course Transfer System (ACTS): The Arkansas Course Transfer System (ACTS) contains information about the transferability of courses within the Arkansas public colleges and universities.
 Students are guaranteed the transfer of applicable credits and the equitable treatment in the application of credits for the admissions and degree requirements.
-Course transferability is not guaranteed for courses listed in ACTS as "No
+Course transferability is not guaranteed for courses listed in ACTS as "No Comparable Course."

-Comparable Course."
 Additionally, courses with a "D" frequently do not transfer and institutional policies may vary.